This post may contain affiliate links. Please read our disclosure policy.

 - Take the steak out of the fridge and let it warm up for 30 minutes prior to starting the recipe if you can.

-- Cut the steak into 1" pieces and season each piece generously with salt & pepper.
+- Cut the steak into 1" cubes and season generously with salt & pepper.

 - Add the olive oil and 1 tablespoon of the butter to a skillet over medium-high heat.
 Let the pan heat up for a few minutes.
 Add the meat in a single layer (don't crowd it and do two batches).
 Cook for about 2 minutes then flip and cook for another 2 minutes for the steak to be cooked to medium temperature.
 Repeat with the second batch.
 Don't move the steak around the pan… just let it cook undisturbed to get a good sear.
 Once each batch is done, transfer it to a plate.
 You can always test one piece of steak to get a good idea of timing prior to doing a whole batch.